-Watah previously ‘anitafrika dub theatre,’ is a professional theatre company that specializes in the wholistic development and mentorship of primarily Black identified artists and also welcomes artists who are People of Colour, First Nations and or LGBTQQIP2SAA.
-Founded in 2008 and incorporated in 2014 as a non-profit by d’bi.young anitafrika, the organization cultivates artists as mentor-leaders of integrity.
+Watah African Diaspora Institute for the Performing Arts is both a Black performance conservatory and professional theatre company specializing in the development and mentorship of primarily Black identified artists and also welcomes artists who are People of Colour, First Nations and or LGBTQQIP2SAA.
+Founded in 2013 and incorporated in 2014 as a non-profit by d’bi.young anitafrika, the organization cultivates artists as mentor-leaders of integrity.
 Radical arts-engagement sits at the core of Watah’s commitment to providing artists with the tools to self-actualize, create relevant art and uncover crucial mentorship skills for each one to teach one.
 Year- long residencies that culminate in monodramas written by the artists, ongoing publication of the resident-artists’ work, and the staging of ground-breaking new theatre, are the foundation of Watah’s season.

 Watah contributes to, supports and develops the legacy of Black Theatre in Canada by cultivating and sharing a unique African- Caribbean-Canadian womxnist theatre aesthetic, heavily informed by the radical performance tradition of Jamaica’s dub poetry and